 Failing to secure the release of either song, Otway moved to other things and the whereabouts of the master tape became a mystery that endures to this day.
 However, 'Where’s That Fag?' gained an initially obscure if latterly surprisingly popular release on a 1979 cassette compilation, Back to Sing For Free Again Soon, on Fuck Off Records (Fuck Off 1).

-The Anal Surgeons meanwhile took themselves on a tour of big stages, playing at Friars Aylesbury with Otway and Wild Willy Barrett, and several universities as guests of Daevid Allen and Gong and also of Here & Now.
+The Anal Surgeons meanwhile took themselves on a tour of big stages, playing at Friars Aylesbury with Otway and Wild Willy Barrett (see below, bottom three pics by Mark Jordan, also viewable here) and several universities as guests of Daevid Allen and Gong and also of Here & Now.
 One such date was Dacorum College in Hemel Hempstead which was recorded and a cassette circulated which provided the best, in the sense of authentically capturing the live experience, documentation of the band.
-Unseen for many years, a copy of the cassette has been recently been located and its contents may form a large part of a future Anal Surgeons CD.

 Surgeons' singer adopts casual stage pose: